ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_sandbox_dot_net_cicd/win_sandbox_net.md

 Start by preparing your GitHub repository:

-* Log in to [GitHub](https://github.com) using your account credentials
+* Log in to [GitHub](https://github.com) using your account credentials.
-* On the top right corner, click the + dropdown and select `Import repository`
+* On the top right corner, click the + dropdown and select `Import repository`.
-* In the Import your project to GitHub section, enter https://github.com/pareenaverma/win-sandbox-dotnet-app in the "The URL for your source repository" field
+* In the Import your project to GitHub section, enter https://github.com/pareenaverma/win-sandbox-dotnet-app in the "The URL for your source repository" field.

 ![img1](win_sandbox_1.png)